whiony/memorate/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+Licensed under the Personal-Use Source-Available [License](LICENSE) (PUSAL).
+This means you can use and modify it privately, but not redistribute it or publish it in app stores.

 © 2025 [Yana Bychilova](https://twitter.com/whyDEVoni).
 All rights reserved.

-Made with lemon pepsi and sushi.
+Made with lemon pepsi and sushi. 🍣🥤